Healthcare Professional Substance Use Disorder Treatment

 - Engage with the family and community to develop a solid support system and an effective continuing care plan

 - Teach and encourage ongoing skills use, good nutrition, exercise, life management skills, and overall physical and emotional health

 - Teach and practice recreational and social activities that exclude the use of alcohol and other drugs

-For more information on our programs and scheduling, please contact our coordinators or call SUD Admissions at 651-529-8479.
+For more information on our programs and scheduling, please use the button below or call SUD Admissions at 651-529-8479.